charlesrocabert/gbacpp/README.md

 ### 3.3) Usage example <a name="usage_example"></a>

-In this example, we will find optimums for all the external conditions in the <em>Escherichia coli</em> toy model EC12b, provided in the folder <code>./examples</code> of this repository.
+In this example, growth rate optimums are calculated for all the external conditions of the <em>Escherichia coli</em> toy model EC12b (see folder <code>./examples/toy_models</code>).

 First, navigate to the folder <code>./examples</code> using the <code>cd</code> command:

     cd ./examples

-Then run the optimization algorithm:
+Then, call the optimization algorithm:

     ../build/bin/find_optimum -path ./toy_models -name EC12b -condition all -output ./output -verbose

-Here, the optimums are calculated for all conditions, and saved in the folder <code>./examples/output</code>.
+Here, optimums are calculated for all conditions, and saved in the folder <code>./examples/output</code>.
 Verbose mode is activated to get insights in the optimization process.

 ### 3.4) Ready-to-use examples <a name="examples"></a>
 Ready-to-use examples are available in the folder <code>./examples</code> (navigate to the folder <code>examples</code> using the <code>cd</code> command):